 Dinner Camping Meals

 Dinner is really whatever your heart desires.
 Depending on how you want to cook, what heat source, and your ability to store food and keep it cold, camping dinners can be quick and easy or top notch gourmet.
-You can go with Insanely Tasty Camping Crock Pot Recipes and let dinner cook while you hike, opt for some Easy No-Cook Meals, or go full gourmet, like a nice Simple Shrimp Scampi.
+You can go with Insanely Tasty Camping Crock Pot Recipes and let dinner cook while you hike, opt for some Easy No-Cook Meals, or go full vegan, with our list of 25 Vegan Camping Breakfasts!
 The options are endless so the choices are entirely yours.

 Camping Meals for Kids